AAauAAau/Restaurantmanager/README.md

 # Restaurant Manager
 **!!
 Still in progress and not working proper !!**

-It is a website to manage restaurants and their menus.Code to test and combine concepts from the udacity Full Stack Web Developer Nanodegree Program.
+It is a fictional website to manage restaurants and their menus.
+The Code is to test and combine concepts from the udacity Full Stack Web Developer Nanodegree Program.

 ### Tech